Exilon24/Exilon24/README.md

 ###

 <p align="center">Hi!
-I'm a 17 year old programmer and I like to make software and games for fun.
+I'm a 17 year old programmer and I like to make software and games.

 ###